ctuning/ck-request-asplos18-resnet-tvm-fpga/README.md

 ### Install global prerequisites (Ubuntu)

 Note that Ubuntu 15.04 is now outdated.
-You need to fix URLs of Ubuntu repos to be able to update it and install missing packages as following:
+You need to fix URLs of Ubuntu repos to be able to update it and install missing packages as follows:

 ```
 $ sudo vim /etc/apt/sources.list.d/multistrap-wily.list